 Steps you can take to protect your data

 By now you may be wondering how you, as an individual consumer, can protect your privacy online.
 There are actually several things that you can do, and you can begin immediately.
 Here are three steps that top security experts recommend:

 - Clear your search history

-One of the most important things you can do to protect your privacy is to use an updated, secure browser such as Chrome.
-The Google Chrome browser is designed with special features that help protect your online privacy.
-Older and out of date browsers provide hackers with opportunities for unauthorized access to your data, thanks to flaws in the way that they’re constructed.
+One of the most important things you can do to protect your internet privacy is to use an updated and secure browser such as Chrome.
+Google Chrome browser is designed with special features that help protect your online privacy.
+Older and out of date browsers provide hackers with opportunities for unauthorized access to your data.

 Privacy Supporting Plugins:

 Chrome’s best feature is the ability to use plugins.
 Plugins are small software programs that improve and customize the browser’s functionality.
 If you’re concerned with internet privacy, consider installing privacy supporting plugins such as SearchLock.
 For today’s Web searchers, SearchLock is the anonymous browsing tool that offers anonymous surfing that’s easy to set up.
 It works by detecting when you’re about to launch an unsafe web search and redirecting you to a safe search browser.

 Another easy step you can take is to clear your browser’s search history, preventing anyone using your machine from looking at your information.
 To do this, open Chrome and access the history tab from the navigational menu.
 Open your history tab, click the button “Clear Browsing Data” and follow the steps to specify what you want to be deleted.
 Delete your history at least weekly to effectively protect your privacy.

 Keeping safety first in mind when you’re conducting online searches is a smart strategy in today’s environment.
 Take the steps needed to protect your privacy by using a secure browser, installing privacy protecting plugins, and manually deleting your history from your local computer.
 You won’t regret it!